cloe-org/playground/README.md

 ```

 ## 📦 Installation
-To use this repository, clone it:
+To use this repository, clone it, no installation needed!

 ```bash
 git clone https://github.com/cloe-org/playground.git